Kylyote/bootcamp-quiz/README.md

 # Bootcamp Quiz - Module 4

-Code quiz that counts down to 0 as qustions are answered.
+Code quiz that counts down to 0 as questions are answered.

 ## Description

 - Code is currently only in a partially functioning state
 - Start button functions but timer is not displayed to countdown
   This homework was much tougher than the password.
-I need to practice either better variable naming practices or find ways to cutdown on the total amount of variables flying around as fidning what went where slowed me down terribly.
+I need to practice either better variable naming practices or find ways to cutdown on the total amount of variables flying around as finding what went where slowed me down terribly.

 ## Sources